jonmagic/arca/README.md

 The Arca library has two main components, the collector and the reporter.
 Include the collector module in ActiveRecord::Base before your models are loaded.

-At GitHub, we test callbacks by whitelist existing callbacks, and adding a lint test to ensure new callbacks are not added without review.
+At GitHub, we test callbacks by whitelisting existing callbacks, and adding a lint test to ensure new callbacks are not added without review.
 The [examples](examples) folder is a good starting point.

 ## Requirements